-This marinade for pork chops will make your pork extra juicy as well as infusing them with a terrific savoury flavour and gorgeous caramelised crust without overpowering the natural flavour of pork.
-Even 1 hour of marinading will make a remarkable difference!
+A great pork chop marinade that will make your pork extra juicy with a terrific savoury flavour and a gorgeous caramelised crust without overpowering the natural flavour of pork.
+Even 1 hour of marinating makes a remarkable difference!

 You know when something hits the pan and it smells so great than even if it’s the first time you’ve made that recipe, you know it’s going to be a winner?
 This is one of those. 🙂